14 Exercises

 • Create zip code level variables by merging with data from package uszipcode.

 • Randomly select 20% of the complaints as testing data with seeds 1234.
-Build a logistic model to predict over2h for the noise complains with the training data, using all the variables you can engineer from the available data.
+Build a logistic model to predict over2h for the noise complaints with the training data, using all the variables you can engineer from the available data.
 If you have tuning parameters, justify how they were selected.

 • Assess the performance of your model in terms of commonly used metrics.
 Summarize your results to a New Yorker who is not data science savvy.